Taking a bath or shower at night is so much better than taking one in the morning.

 For us, having a shower before bed means that the bed is always a clean place.
 Now, there is no doubt that we sweat at night, and that may make the bed a little dirty, but it is nothing compared to what we could drag in during a humid summer’s day.

 Another benefit of taking a bath at night is that you get yourself into a routine that makes it easier to sleep.
-Doctors recommendOpens in a new tab. that we don’t look at our screens before bed, so by having a bath or shower at night, you give yourself some time away from your screens before you get into bed.
+Doctors recommend that we don’t look at our screens before bed, so by having a bath or shower at night, you give yourself some time away from your screens before you get into bed.
 For myself, I also take some time to read before lying down and pulling up the covers.

 Showering and reading a book before bed gives me lots of time to decompress without looking at a screen.